Carleman type inequalities for fractional relativistic operators: The heat equation for the fractional relativistic operator

 \subsection{Fundamental solution}

 The fundamental solution $K_t^s$ for the heat equation involving $L_m^s$ is defined via the Fourier transform as

 This will correspond to the probability density function of the associated stable relativistic process.
 Estimates for the fundamental solution are well-known and can be found in \cite[Subsection 6.4]{Sz} (see also \cite[Theorem 1.2]{CKK} and \cite[Theorem 4.1]{CKS}).
-For our purposes, we will emphasize that $K_t^s$ has an exponential decay in $|x|$ for small times:
+For our purposes, we will emphasize that $K^s_t(x)$ is a smooth function for $t>0$ and $x\in \mathbb{R}^N$, since its Fourier transform decays exponentially.
+Moreover, $K_t^s$ has an exponential decay in $|x|$ for small times:

 with a positive constant $\widetilde{c}$ independent of time.